See where Harry Potter was born

 Explore Britain's Best Preserved Medieval Village on Foot

-Enjoy a walk around this beautiful village which has over 300 listed buildings and whole streets of Tudor timber framed houses.
+Enjoy a walk around this beautiful village which which is home to hundreds of beautiful listed buildings and whole streets of Tudor timber framed houses.

 Visit the Home of the The Gayer-Anderson twins at Little Hall